zerodaycode/canyon-book/src/getting_started/initial_setup.md

 `Canyon::init()` reads the configuration, opens the pools, and can be called again without replacing an initialized instance.
 Query methods require that initialization first.

-Canyon also offers `#[canyon_sql::main]` on `fn main()`.
-That macro creates its own Tokio runtime and initializes Canyon before the function body.
-It is convenient for a small program, but it panics if initialization fails; the explicit form above preserves the typed error.
-Do not put it on a function that is not named `main`.
+> **Shorter startup for small programs:** `#[canyon_sql::main]` on `fn main()` creates a Tokio runtime and initializes Canyon before the function body.
+It panics if initialization fails, whereas the explicit form above preserves the typed error.
+The attribute only works on a function named `main`.

 The next step is to tell Canyon [where the database lives](./the_configuration_file.md).